 Prayer is the first and most important priority we have on behalf of persecuted brothers and sisters.
 Charles Spurgeon said “All the persecutions of each member should be lifted up in prayer before God.”
 Doing this is not an option.
 A good way to begin is to form a group that meets at a designated time to pray for the persecuted church.
 Churches should then encourage their members to join in praying for the suffering church.

 It would be wrong to think that Christian persecution is far from us who live in the West.
 We must take up the responsibility of praying for our persecuted brothers and sisters who bear the name of Christ in other parts of the world.
 This is exactly how the early church responded.
 When Peter was in prison, the church was earnestly praying to God for him (Acts 12:5).

 International Day of the Christian Martyr

-The International Day of Prayer for the persecuted church is an excellent opportunity for congregations across the world to get together and remember the suffering church in prayer.
+The International Day of the Christian Martyr is an excellent opportunity for congregations across the world to get together and remember the suffering church in prayer.
 Congregations may choose to focus on praying for individuals, families, churches, or countries where Christians are facing hard situations.
 It is a practical way to show solidarity with persecuted brothers and sisters, and more churches need to promote this day among their congregations.